Codex Monacensis (X 033)

-Codex Monacensis (X 033) is a Greek uncial manuscript of the four Gospels written on parchment.
-Its designation is X or 033 in the Gregory-Aland numbering of New Testament manuscripts, and A^{3} in the von Soden numbering.
+Codex Monacensis is a Greek uncial manuscript of the four Gospels written on parchment.
+It is designated by the siglum X or 033 in the Gregory-Aland numbering of New Testament manuscripts, and A^{3} in the von Soden numbering of New Testament manuscripts.
 The manuscript contains commentary from several church fathers.
 Using the study of comparative writing styles (palaeography), it has been dated to the 9th or 10th century.
-The manuscript has several lacunae, and has been rebound at least once.
+The manuscript has several gaps, and has been rebound at least once.

 The Codex's version of John's Gospel omits the account of Jesus and the woman taken in adultery (John 7:53–8:11): evidence that this story may not have originally formed part of the Gospel of John.

 Description

-The manuscript is a codex (precursor to the modern book), containing the text of the four Gospels written on 160 thick parchment leaves in brown ink.
+The manuscript is a codex (precursor to the modern book format), containing the text of the four Gospels written on 160 thick parchment leaves in brown ink.
 It has survived in a fragmentary condition, with several leaves from the Gospels of Matthew and Mark missing.
 The text was written in two columns, 45 lines per page, in small, upright uncial letters, by a "very elegant" hand, with breathing marks, accents and some compressed letters.
 The codex contains the four Gospels in the order of: John, Luke, Mark and Matthew, though the original intended order before it was bound was Matthew, John, Luke and Mark, named the "Western Order".
 According to Biblical scholar Caspar René Gregory, "der Buchbinder hat alles in Unordnung gebracht" (the bookbinder has messed everything up).
 Gregory describes the parchment as "thick", and notes that the letters are written under the line ruler markings (to keep the text straight horizontally).
 Biblical scholar Frederick H. A. Scrivener refers to the codex as a "valuable folio manuscript".

 Except for the Gospel of Mark, the remaining three Gospels contain patristic commentaries written in minuscule letters, interspersed between verses as opposed to around the main text.
 The commentary in Matthew and John is from the writings of John Chrysostom, and for some of Luke it is from Pseudo-Titus of Bostra.
 Though most of the commentary in Luke is between the verses, on the reverse side of folio 71 and both sides of folio 72, the commentary (from Origen and other early writers) has been written around the text in a later hand to the original.

 There are no divisions such as titles (known as τίτλοι / titloi), and the Ammonian sections and Eusebian Canons (both early systems of dividing the Gospels into sections) are absent.